mienaikoe/ziyu/Chapters/2-6-Chapter13.md

 "They had the choice of trusting you or trusting Ramne."

 He let out a sigh.
 "And what about our numbers?
-There are far too many guardians "
+There are far too many hunters "

-Setre smirked and said, "Only a few hundred guardians can actually fight.
+Setre smirked and said, "Only a few hundred hunters can actually fight.
 And half of them are Casra's old tribemates.
 Besides, we have these."

 She pointed to a listener on her ear, a bit old but well taken care of.